Munavvirr/Project-Management-System/README.md

 # Project-Management-System

+Note: This web application was developed for a client.
+I'm sharing this code since this application was taken down.

 Project Management System is a comprehensive web application designed to streamline assignment management and collaboration among various user roles.
 The system caters to four primary user types: Admin, Inspector, Employees, and Customers.
 The platform facilitates seamless assignment submission, tracking, completion, and interaction between these user categories.

 Basic Concept: